 Drug laws in Texas are often harsh.
 There are many reasons, including this state’s proximity to several foreign countries that are points of origin for drug manufacturing and delivery.
-Sentencing for Texas drug crimes can be complicated, because it takes a number of factors into consideration.
-Houston criminal attorneys are familiar with the laws of possession of a controlled substance in Houston and do their best to make sure that people who are convicted of a drug crime in Texas are not unjustly punished.
+Sentencing for Texas drug crimes can be complicated because it takes a number of factors into consideration.
+Houston criminal attorneys are familiar with the laws of the possession of a controlled substance in Houston and do their best to make sure that people who are convicted of a drug crime in Texas are not unjustly punished.

 Factors Considered in Sentencing Drug Offenders in Texas:

 The type of drug involved is one consideration.
 Under the Texas Controlled Substances Act (“Act”), there are five penalty groups, of which Group 1 is generally the most serious.
 Under the Act, the drugs within each category are very clearly spelled out according to the different chemical forms of each substance.
 Someone defending you against a charge of possession of a controlled substance Houston should be familiar with all of the names and forms of the substances in each of these five groups.

 Offenses concerning this group form the major part of the workload of Houston criminal defense attorneys who work with people charged with possession of a controlled substance Houston.
 Opiates fall into this group.
 Also, in Group 1 are opium derivatives, opium poppy or poppy straw, cocaine, Flunitrazepam (aka Rohypnol or “Date Rape Drug”), methamphetamine, phencyclidine, Gamma-hydroxybutyric acid (GHB) and ketamine.

 Lysergic acid diethylamide (LSD) is in a subgroup of its own.